 Troubleshooting tips and techniques

-The following tricks and techniques can be used to test or troubleshoot a known issue or
+The following tricks and techniques can be used to test or troubleshoot issues.

 Topics

-Using /etc/hosts entries bypasses DNS and can be used to test applications before names are available in DNS.
-Tools such as nslookup and dig will not return values found in a local /etc/hosts file.
+You can use entries in a local hosts file to bypass DNS, which enables you to test applications before names are available in DNS.
+Tools such as nslookup and dig don't return values found in a local hosts file.

 192.168.x.y header.myhost.mydomain.com